 - Golturkbuku: Used to be two towns called Golkoy and Turkbuku, now it is combined as one town: Golturkbuku.
 Turkbuku section is where the high socialites and celebrities spend their summer.
 It is as quiet as a mouse in winter.
 Find a way to drive to a hidden gem, called Cennet Koy (Paradise Cove), frequented by the boats.

 - Torba: Two small coves with beautiful homes buried under incredible greenery.
-Fishing boats and private motor yachts and sail boats quietly sit next to each other.
+Fishing boats and private motor yachts (similar to the lake sunapee pontoon rentals back in the states) and sail boats quietly sit next to each other, lining the docks with their gleaming paint and rustic charm.
 If you are interested in giving fishing a go, check out something like center console fishing boats to make it a comfortable and fun experience.
 Go visit and have a quiet day walking through the narrow streets.
 The residents care so much about their lush flora that you may face an old olive tree right in the middle of the road, saved by the locals during the road contruction.

 - Cokertme: One of the farthest towns from Bodrum with a few restaurants and a beautiful beach.
 You may spot very luxury yachts in its secluded cove.